 More and more companies are looking to improve their employee benefits packages by adding a student loan assistance benefit.
 This new benefit is designed to better help employees manage their student loan repayment.
-According to the Federal Reserve, as of July 2019, Americans owe $1.59 trillion dollars in student debt.
+According to the Federal Reserve, as of quarter three of 2020 Americans owed over $1.7 trillion dollars in student debt.
 Of the 45 million people who have student loans, only about 18.6 million or 41% are in repayment.
 With these numbers, the majority of people who need help are not the borrowers who have student loans but the people who are incurring them.

 As more companies address their employee wellness, student loan assistance is a great new benefit.
 Financial Wellness Programs can improve an employee’s work balance, productivity, and overall employee satisfaction.
 A well-designed program can improve retention rates and attract the best talent at all levels.
 At PayForED, we are excited to be able to offer student loan solutions to help employees.